ThuanLeUte/nooelec-atsam4e16e-fw/README.md

 - Team player who is proactive, self-motivated and with good communication skills
 - Creative, organized and able to work independently with minimal supervision

-#Todo
+## First milestone

 1. GPIO config and read
 2. CAN Bus Communication Basic
 3. SDCard Comunication (SDIO)
 4. LCD driver